What is a PHISHING SCAM

 « Regularly change to strong passwords for important account logins.

 « Stay alert and check websites being visited are secure.
 Secure web address starts with HTTPS, rather than HTTP.
+(Update: Scammers are now creating HTTPS websites)

 « Avoid using public WiFi.
 Use safe and secure WiFi connections.
 Our standard 3G or 4G connection is often more secured than those at public places.